servidge/snowflakes/README.md

 # snowflakes
-snowflakes, bits and pieces, trivia, bash, perl, vbs, whatever.
+snowflakes, bits and pieces, trivia, thoughts, in bash, perl, vbs, whatever.

+### Bash
-telegram2_uid.sh - Send telegram messages to one or several USERID from Bot.
+* telegram2_uid.sh - Send telegram messages to one or several USERID from Bot.